izuix/hyperspectral-rgb-combiner/README.md

 Program to explore triband RGB combinations in hyperspectral data.
 Allows you to select three bands from a hyperspectral image sequence and map them to RGB.
-Have fun exploring all the different colors you can bring out!

 ### Sliders:
 #### **R, G, B**: